About Us » General Information - Continuing Education

 Identification for Final Exam

-In compliance with CalBRE regulation 3007.05, you must enter a current driver's license number as a means of identification prior to accessing reading material, quizzes and the final examination.
+In compliance with DRE regulation 3007.05, you must enter a current driver's license number as a means of identification prior to accessing reading material, quizzes and the final examination.
 By entering your driver's license number you are affirming, under penalty of perjury, that you are the student registered for this course and that you personally will complete the final examination.
-Any violation of this section will result in revocation of the completion certificate for this course and will be reported to the California Bureau of Real Estate.
+Any violation of this section will result in revocation of the completion certificate for this course and will be reported to the California Department of Real Estate.

 What Happens If I Fail?